noodlewerk/NWPusher/README.md

 Now before you press *Push*, make sure the application you're *sending to* is in the *background*, e.g. by pressing the home button.
 This way you're sure the app is not going to interfere with the message, yet.
 Press push, wait a few seconds, and see.

-If things are not working as expected, then please send me a message on GitHub or post and issue.
+If things are not working as expected, send me a message on GitHub or post an issue.

 ### Push from iOS
 The ultimate experience is of course pushing from an iPhone to an iPhone, directly.
 This can be done with the Pusher iOS app.
 Before you run the PusherTouch target, make sure to include the *certificate, private key, and device token* inside the app.
 Take the PKCS12 file that you exported earlier and include it in the PusherTouch bundle.
 Then go to `NWAppDelegate.m` in the `Touch` folder and configure `pkcs12FileName`, `pkcs12Password`, and `deviceToken`.
 Now run the PusherTouch target: